 The next morning, we took the green route which covers the countryside region of Aberdeen and Stanley.
 This route covers the largest which is why its frequency is only every 30 minutes compared to 15-20 minutes with the other routes.

-One of the things to appreciate about hop-on, hop-off tours is that, if there are stops that you don’t find interesting then… stay put.
-Simple.
-For example, since we’ve been to a couple of aquariums already (some of the biggest, too), we skipped the Ocean Park stop.
+or example, since we’ve been to a couple of aquariums already (some of the biggest, too), we skipped the Ocean Park stop.
 We’ve also been to a few of the world’s best beaches such as in Bali, Indonesia and El Nido, Palawan so we thought it’s ok to pass on Repulse Bay.

 On our first stop on the green route, we thought of stopping by Stanley just in time for lunch.
 Stanley, located on the southern side of Hong Kong, is renowned for its alfresco restaurants and popular clothing, accessories and handicrafts market.
 Shopping here is well-complemented by cooling ocean breezes, views of the South China Sea, pubs and watering holes, and a great choice of local and international food.